 Coach/Instructor to child ratio

 The EKF encourages any club or Association who is providing online activity to ensure that there is sufficient adult to child ratios.
-Whilst the number of adults required for each session will vary dependent upon a students age or stage of development, the EKF mandates a minimum of 2 adults present when working with children (the same is true of offline lessons/classes).
+Whilst the number of adults required for each session will vary dependent upon a student's age or stage of development, the EKF mandates a minimum of 2 adults present when working with children (the same is true of offline lessons/classes).

 Contacting children at home

 Sometimes coaches might need to contact children individually, for example to give feedback or discuss a safeguarding concern.
 Any one-to-one sessions should be risk assessed and coaches/instructors should always ensure that a responsible adult is present.
 The EKF will always ensure coaches know what safeguarding measures to take if they are having a one-to-one conversation with a child, and what to do if they have any concerns about a child’s welfare.
-Associations must ensure coaches know how to respond if a child tells them that something isn’t right at home.
+Associations must ensure coaches know how to respond if a child tells them that something is not right at home.

 Always use parents’ or carers’ email addresses or phone numbers to communicate with children unless this poses a safeguarding risk.
 If coaches are accessing families’ contact details at home, ensure they comply with the Data Protection Act 2018.